linaslabs/GradePilot/README.md

 An intelligent, full-stack web application designed to help UK university students track, manage, and predict their academic grades.

 ## My Problem:
 During last year's exam period, I realised I was always anxious about how well I'd actually do come the final exam.
-I wanted to know what I needed in the exam and coursework for the targets I had in mind. \ I wanted to know it easily, track it, without calculating it myself.\
+I wanted to know what I needed in the exam and coursework for the targets I had in mind. <br/> I wanted to know it easily, track it, without calculating it myself.<br/>
 I didn't have time back then, but now that I do, I've created an app that solves everything I need.
 Currently needs the finishing touches, but if you find it useful, I don't mind you using it either!
 (Don't make me pay for a database)

 ## Key Features: